om-mahesh/Design-of-a-High-Speed-Low-Noise-Telescopic-CMOS-Operational-Amplifier-in-180-nm-Process/README.md

 ## 🙏 Acknowledgments

-- TSMC for the 180nm process technology
+- HCL for the 180nm process technology
-- [Your Institution/University]
-- [Advisor/Professor name if applicable]

 ---